EPCCed/archer2-cpp/lectures/cpp-intro/README.md

     (2nd Ed.).
 Assumes very little but it's long

 -   Bjarne Stroustrup, "A Tour of C++".
-Assumes you're an experience programmer and is quite brief - recently updated for C++17
+Assumes you're an experience programmer and is quite brief - targets C++17

 -   Best online *reference* is <http://en.cppreference.com/>
     (comes in other human languages too!)